Debris Removal Insurance

 If you’re successful, then you’ll be given a monetary reward.
 It may reflect all losses you’ve experienced since your insurance denied debris removal coverage.
 It can include interest, lost wages, attorney’s fees, rent payments if the building is rented, city-mandated clean-up programs and mental anguish.

 Debris Removal After Partial or Total Loss – Visit the official website for United Policyholders, a non-profit that is dedicated to giving advice to policyholders.
 Access their site to learn more about debris removal, steps to take before debris removal and other helpful resources.

 Property Insurance – Visit the official website of the Texas Department of Insurance to learn more about property and commercial property insurance policies.
 Access their site to learn the various coverage options, replacement cost vs. actual cash value coverage and other coverages you might want to add as an extension.

 If you have been denied debris removal by your insurer, it’s vital you get in contact with an experienced insurance litigation attorney.
 At LeMaster & Ahmed PLLC, our insurance lawyers have years of knowledge and practice representing policyholders in Texas.
 With our drive and strategic tactics, our team of legal professionals can help you receive the coverage you need.

 Pick up the phone today and dial (888) 306-2119 to set up your first appointment entirely free.
 We will sit with you, answer your legal questions and determine what the best course of action is.
-LeMaster & Ahmed PLLC accepts clients throughout Montgomery County and Collin County including Conroe, The Woodlands, Dallas, and Montgomery.
+LeMaster & Ahmed PLLC accepts clients throughout the state of Texas including San Antonio, Dallas, Houston, Galveston, Plano, Dallas, The Woodlands and DeSoto.